What is Sleep Apnea? Types and Treatment Options

 Sometimes making a small adjustment to your lifestyle can greatly reduce episodes of sleep apnea.
 Here are some suggestions:

-- Change sleep positions.
 Back sleepers are more prone to snoring and sleep apnea because gravity is working against them, causing the soft tissues in the mouth to fall into the airway.
-Reduce your risk by rolling over onto your side.
+Dr. Funke Afolabi-Brown adds, “If you have sleep apnea, sleeping on your side, prevents these upper airway structures from falling back.”

 How to Choose the Best Sleep Apnea Products